sefinek24/UFW-AbuseIPDB-Reporter/README.md

 # 🛡️ UFW AbuseIPDB Reporter
 A tool that analyzes UFW firewall logs and reports malicious IP addresses to the [AbuseIPDB](https://www.abuseipdb.com) database.

+> [!IMPORTANT]
-If you plan to make changes to any of the files in this repository, please create a public fork first.
+> If you'd like to make changes to any files in this repository, please start by creating a public fork.

 <div align="center">
   [<a href="README.md">English</a>]